hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Matchmaking.md

 ## The Procedure

 The way we set up the matchmaking allows for the platform to automatically construct the right match, based on the players level.
-Once a match has been found the platform will automatically issue the correct challenge, accept it and initialize it.
+When a match has been found, the platform will automatically issue the correct challenge, accept it, and initialize it.

 ## Creating the Match and Challenge Examples